-If you have recently opened a ticket and it has not been answered, your account has probably been affected by the issue.
+If you have recently opened a ticket and it has not been answered, your account has probably been affected by a notification issue in our system.
 PLEASE OPEN A NEW TICKET from this form and we will assist you as soon as possible.
 We apologize for the inconvenience.
-(You can find the old tickets here here)

 Writing a complete bug report